Actively Recruiting

 - Subject is at least 18 years old.

-- Subject has recurrent or relapsing Clostridium difficile infection defined as either at least three episodes of mild-to-moderate CDI with failure of a 6-8 week vancomycin taper with or without an alternative antibiotic, or at least two episodes of severe CDI causing hospitalization and significant morbidity.
+- Subject has recurrent or relapsing CDI defined as at least three episodes of mild-to-moderate CDI with failure of a 6-8 week vancomycin taper, or at least two episodes of severe CDI requiring hospitalization, or moderate CDI not responding to standard therapy for at least a week, or severe CDI with toxic megacolon not responding to therapy or IVIg.

 - Subject is willing and able to provide informed consent.